DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-05-18-making-the-references-process-faster.md

 ### Other content

 Reference-related content is also found in other areas throughout the service, including the post-submission page, the edit your application page and the cancel your referee page.
-We'll use similar messaging here too.
+We used similar messaging here too.